-- Strategic planning, ongoing monitoring, fiscal management, data management, and communication systems are very effective - Use of technology - Implementation of Creative Curriculum for seasoned staff - Instructional Coach for education staff for both Head Start and Pre-K Counts - EHS Coach for Parent Educators and Coach also provides mentoring to new Parent Educators - Head Start classrooms are at a STAR 4 level in the state QRIS system - Children's progress in meeting identified school readiness goals - Mental Health/Behavioral Specialists for Head Start (1) and Early Head Start (1) - Strengthening relationship with other community agencies - One (1) of our Health/Nutrition/Safety Managers are certified to teach Pediatric First Aid/CPR - Miracle Dental Clinics are increasing the number of dentals completed - Improvements in new staff orientation - Comprehensive Family Intake Assessments directly linked to the Parent, Family, Community Engagement Framework promote the development of Family Partnership Agreements and identification of needed services by families - ERSEA policies and procedures - Strong case management system - Our agency has six (6) certified CLASS assessors - Mental Health/Behavioral Specialists provide supports for assisting staff with children exhibiting challenging behaviors - Effective services to children with disabilities and a strong partnership with Riverview Intermediate Unit & Early Intervention service coordination for infant/ toddlers - Effective working relationships with all school districts in our catchment area - Efficient transportation system for Head Start children - Experienced, qualified, knowledgeable, and welltrained management level staff - Our agency has six (6) certified TPOT assessors - One (1) of our Health/Nutrition/Safety Managers are certified as child health care advocates - Two (2) of our staff have attended training to be PBIS Facilitators and gained full program facilitator status (one Education Manager and one Instructional Coach)
+- Strategic planning, ongoing monitoring, fiscal management, data management and communication systems are very effective - Use of technology - Implementation of Creative Curriculum for seasoned staff - Contracted Instructional Coach for education staff for both Head Start and Pre-K Counts - EHS Coach for Parent Educators and Instructional Coach also provides mentoring to new Parent Educators - Head Start classrooms are at a STAR 4 level in the state QRIS system due to reciprocity - Children's progress in meeting identified school readiness goals - Mental Health/Behavioral Specialists for Head Start (1) and Early Head Start (1) - Strengthening relationship with other community agencies - One (1) of our Health/Nutrition/Safety Managers are certified to teach Pediatric First Aid/CPR - Golden On-Site and Miracle Dental Mobile Clinics are increasing the number of dentals completed - Miracle Dental is now in a brick and mortar building in our community - Improvements in new staff orientation - Comprehensive Family Intake Assessments directly linked to the Parent, Family, Community Engagement Framework promote the development of Family Partnership Agreements and identification of needed services by families - ERSEA policies and procedures - Strong case management system - Our agency has three (3) certified CLASS assessors - Mental Health/Behavioral Specialists provide supports for assisting staff with children - exhibiting challenging behaviors - Effective services to children with disabilities and a strong partnership with Riverview Intermediate Unit & Early Intervention service coordination for infant/ toddlers - Effective working relationships with all school districts in our catchment area - Efficient transportation system for Head Start children

-- Contracted with SPEC to assist with the continued implementation of PBIS - Operates a Pilot Home Visiting Program to address opioid use disorder/substance use disorder - Our Head Start Instructional Coach is approved to provide PQAS training in teaching Pyramid Module One - One of our Head Start Health/Nutrition/Safety Managers has a Bachelor's degree in Nutrition - One of our Family Service Workers is offering Adult Education classes for enrolled parents - Highly qualified, supportive, and caring staff - Provide or assist parents in obtaining transportation for Dental & Medical appointments to Pittsburgh, State College, etc. - Collaboration with MCO's (Managed Care Organizations) regarding medicals and dentals - Implementation and utilization of the Ready Rosie Parenting Curriculum - Head Start registrations held prior to the start of classes assists in obtaining health status of children - Monthly Risk Assessments completed by Education Managers and Health/Nutrition/ - Safety Managers assists Management in mitigating risks - Monitoring on a consistent basis ensures that Active Supervision plans are being implemented and followed. - Staff have improved their skills in dealing with children exhibiting dangerous behaviors by implementing PBIS and de-escalation techniques - Visuals in classrooms have been updated to be more diverse to promote anti-bias classrooms - Participated with IU-6 with their Inclusion Award in two of our classrooms in 2020 and one classroom in 2021-2022 and expanded the skills learned through this inclusion award in our other classrooms.
-The IU-6 will use this award to purchase items for classrooms that assist with inclusion - Awarded state grant funds to provide Parents as Teachers (PAT) for 34 slots in Clarion County - Three Head Start Classrooms have been formally recognized by the state for high fidelity implementation of Universal (Tier 1) Positive Behavior Interventions and Support (PBIS)
+- Experienced, qualified, knowledgeable and welltrained management level staff - Our agency has five (5) certified TPOT assessors - One (1) of our Health/Nutrition/Safety Managers is certified as child health care advocate - Contracted with SPEC to assist with the continued implementation of PBIS - Operates a Home Visiting Program to address opioid use disorder/substance use disorder - One of our Head Start Health/Nutrition/Safety Managers has a Bachelor's degree in Nutrition and one Head Start and one Early Head Start Health/ Nutrition/Safety Managers are LPN's - Highly qualified, supportive and caring staff - Provide or assist parents in obtaining transportation for Dental & Medical appointments to Pittsburgh, State College, etc. - Collaboration with MCO's (Managed Care Organizations) regarding medicals and dentals - Implementation and utilization of the Ready Rosie Parenting Curriculum - Head Start registrations held prior to the start of classes assists in obtaining health status of children - Monthly Risk Assessments completed by Education Managers and Health/Nutrition/ - Safety Managers assists Management in mitigating risks - Monitoring on a consistent basis ensures that Active Supervision plans are being implemented and followed. - Staff have improved their skills in dealing with children exhibiting dangerous behaviors by implementing PBIS and de-escalation techniques - Visuals in classrooms have been updated to be more diverse to promote anti-bias classrooms - Participated with IU-6 with their Inclusion Award in two of our classrooms in 2020 and one classroom in 2021-2022 and expanded the skills learned through this inclusion award in our other classrooms.
+The IU -6 will use this award to purchase items for classrooms that assist with inclusion - Two Education Managers (1-HS, 1-PK) are participating in the Core Leadership meetings with the IU-6 to work on imbedded practices - Awarded state grant funds to provide Parents as Teachers (PAT) for 34 slots in Clarion County - Five Head Start Classrooms and one Pre-K Counts Classroom has been formally recognized by the state for high fidelity implementation of Universal (Tier 1) Positive Behavior Interventions and Support (PBIS) - All Head Start and Pre-K Counts classrooms are participating in the states PBS System